tahlim/terraform-aws/aws-resources/eks-with-variables-done/README.md

 3. terraform state list : this is the file that stores the resource information that has to be deployed
 4. terraform output kubeconfig

-=> download iam aws authenticator, CLI, kubectl before kubeconfig configuration.
+= Note: download iam aws authenticator, CLI, kubectl before kubeconfig configuration.

 ================================================